kfrum526/AWS-TKG/README.md

 4. Run terraform plan in each directory to make sure no errors
 5. Run terraform apply when ready to build infrastructre
-6. In ManagementCluster directory run tanzu mc create -file <path to file> (in this case mc-config-tkg.yaml) 7....Currently working out an issue at this step
+6. In ManagementCluster directory run tanzu mc create -file <path to file> (in this case mc-config-tkg.yaml)
+7. ...Currently working out an issue at this step